 - The SAT or ACT must be no older than two years old at the time the application is submitted sent directly from ACT/CollegeBoard

-Only US Citizens and Permanent Residents are eligible for the full-tuition scholarship and for Financial Aid.
+Only US Citizens and Permanent Residents are currently eligible for Webb’s full-tuition scholarship and for Financial Aid.

-The admissions requirements for non-US citizens are the same as the admissions requirements for all applicants.
+The admissions requirements for homeschooled applicants are the same as the admissions requirements for all applicants, with two exceptions: